 Vaccines You Need Before Getting Pregnant

-Rubella, also known as German measles, is a contagious disease that can be very dangerous for you and your baby if you get it while you are pregnant.
+- Rubella, also known as German measles, is another contagious disease that can be very dangerous for you and your baby if you get it while you are pregnant.
 If a pregnant woman is infected with the disease it can cause miscarriage, stillbirth, premature birth, and/or birth defects such as heart problems, hearing and vision loss, intellectual disabilities, and liver or spleen damage.
 This group of health problems is called congenital rubella syndrome (CRS).

-Another vaccine-preventable disease that can be harmful for your unborn baby or newborn if you get it during pregnancy is chickenpox (varicella).
+Chickenpox is another disease that is particularly dangerous during pregnancy.
 If you get chickenpox during the first 20 weeks of pregnancy, your baby faces a slight risk of a rare group of serious birth defects known as congenital varicella syndrome.
 Birth defects are very rare when you get infected with chickenpox after 20 weeks of pregnancy; however, your baby could have problems with his central nervous system if you get infected in the third trimester of pregnancy.
 Additionally, if you get infected with chickenpox after 20 weeks of pregnancy, your baby might get shingles, caused by the same virus that causes chickenpox, during the first 1 to 2 years of his or her life.
 Learn more from the March of Dimes.

 If you are planning to become pregnant and you never had chickenpox or the chickenpox (varicella) vaccine, talk to your healthcare provider about getting vaccinated.
 You can also get a blood test to find out if you’re immune to chickenpox.
 The CDC recommends that pregnant women wait to get chickenpox vaccine until after they are no longer pregnant.
 Additionally, women should avoid getting pregnant for at least 1 month after receiving the chickenpox vaccine.